patrickgramatowski/habluhablu_gem/README.md

 **Important!** to use translator you will have to create an account [Google API](https://rapidapi.com/googlecloud/api/google-translate1) and put api_key into api_key.txt file in config/locales directory.

-If you want to generate your own sample for languages files, You can do it by using `habluhablu -s <symbols>(separated by '_')` command.
+If you want to generate your own sample for languages files, You can do it by:
+- creating your own sample.yml file in config/locales directory
+- using `habluhablu -s <symbols>(separated by '_')` command

 Generate a json file of the languages you want, use `habluhablu -j <symbols>(separated by '_')` command.